B4dWo1f/RUNplots/README.md

   │        - plot 2d scalar maps (wind speed, wstar, wblmaxmin, ...)
   │        - plot 2d vector maps (wind direction, streamlines and wind barbs) │        - plot soundings and meteograms
-  │        - TO-DO: Save data for comparison to stations ├── calc_data.py
+  │        - save data for comparison to stations in
+  │            /storage/DATA/Spain6_1/stations/predictions/
+  ├── calc_data.py
   │       Contains the definition of CalcData.
 It's purpose is to deal with │        the WRF interface, calculate DrJack variables and other derived